 If this sounds like the worst thing that could ever happen to you… well, somehow you made it this far down the list, but godspeed!

 29. Having to make decisions (about anything: what to wear, where to take your date for dinner, what to do this weekend)?

 See above on “prioritizing things”.
 If even the smallest decision in your personal life can take a huge toll on your well-being, then Product Management will probably be the end of you.

 Product Managers have to be adaptable, and ready to roll with the punches.
 If you’re a stickler for “doing things the way they’ve always been done” and feel anxiety at the thought of having to switch directions / priorities / task management tools / chairs frequently, then this ain’t gonna work out for the long haul.

 If you’ve gotten through all 30 questions and don’t feel like running away, awesome!
 You might just make a happy Product Manager someday.

 About the author: This was a guest post contributed by Stephanie Oh, Product Manager at inMarket.
 Stephanie is also building Podclass, practical audio for the modern career.
 This article was originally posted on StephOhSays.

 Interested in learning the fundamentals of product management and better determining if it's the right career for you?
-You might want to check out our One Week PM course.
+You might want to check out our Product Manager Certification Course.